ChongHan/auto-microtune/program.md

 2. **Create the branch**: `git checkout -b microtune/<tag>` from current master.
 3. **Read the in-scope files**:
    - `src/main/java/com/xiaohanc/orderbook/OrderBookImpl.java` — the file you modify.
-   - `src/main/java/com/xiaohanc/orderbook/Order.java` — (Optional) additional file for modification.
+   - `src/main/java/com/xiaohanc/orderbook/Order.java`
    - `src/test/java/com/xiaohanc/orderbook/OrderBookBenchmark.java` — fixed JMH benchmark.
 Do not modify.
    - `src/test/java/com/xiaohanc/orderbook/OrderBookTest.java` — correctness tests.
 Read-only.
-4. **Initialize results.tsv**: Create `results.tsv` with just the header row: `commit	score	improvement	status	description`.
-The baseline will be recorded after the first run.
+4. **Initialize results.tsv**: Create `results.tsv` with just the header row: `commit	cycle	score	improvement	status	description`.
+5. **Establish Baseline**: Run the initial benchmark to establish a baseline: `./gradlew benchmark -PrunArgs="-rf json -rff baseline.json -wi 3 -i 5" > benchmark.log 2>&1`.
+Record the result in `results.tsv` with cycle as `baseline`.
-5. **Confirm and go**: Confirm setup looks good.
+6. **Confirm and go**: Confirm setup looks good (check `benchmark.log` for any errors).
 Once you get confirmation, kick off the experimentation.

-## Experimentation
-Each experiment runs a JMH benchmark for a fixed number of iterations.
-You launch it simply as: `./gradlew benchmark -PrunArgs="-rf json -rff candidate.json -wi 5 -i 5"`.

 **What you CAN do:**
-- Modify `OrderBookImpl.java` — everything is fair game: data structures, algorithms, inlining, etc.
+- Modify `OrderBookImpl.java` — everything is fair game: data structures, algorithms, vector API, etc.
 - You can add private helper methods or classes within the same package if needed.
-## Optimization Methodology
-The optimization process focuses on:
-- **Branch Prediction**: Minimize unpredictable branches.
-Prefer branchless code (e.g., bitwise operations) in performance-critical paths.
-- **Cache Locality**: Optimize for CPU caches.
-Use contiguous memory (arrays vs. linked structures), minimize pointer chasing, and maintain data proximity.
-- **Complexity Analysis**: Balance performance gains against implementation complexity.
-Simpler code is preferred unless a significant performance benefit is demonstrated.

 **What you CANNOT do:**
 - Modify `OrderBookBenchmark.java`.
 It is read-only and contains the fixed evaluation harness.
 - Modify `OrderBookTest.java` or other tests.
 Correctness must be preserved.
-- Install new packages or add dependencies to `build.gradle.kts`.
+- Optimize specifically against benchmark.
+Game on benchmark data.

 The primary objective is to minimize **AverageTime**.
 Implementations must pass all functional tests and maintain system stability.

-**Baseline**: The initial execution must establish a baseline performance metric: `./gradlew benchmark -PrunArgs="-rf json -rff baseline.json -wi 5 -i 5"`.

 ## Output format
 JMH produces a JSON report (`candidate.json`).
 You can use the provided script to compare scores: